-The Board is aware of the need continually to monitor and improve its performance.
-The key tool for board evaluation is the practice at Woking College of carrying out an annual internal review of the effectiveness of Governance as part of the college-wide Self-Assessment process.
+The Board is aware of the need to continually monitor and improve its performance.
+The key tool for Board evaluation is the practice at Woking College of carrying out an annual internal review of the effectiveness of Governance as part of the College-wide Self-Assessment process.
 Through preparing the Governance Self-Assessment Report the Board self-assesses the effectiveness of governance at Woking College including identifying key strengths and areas for development included in a Governance Quality Improvement Plan for the next year.
-The Board of Trustees adopted a Governance Quality Improvement Plan for 2017-18 with five areas for improvement in autumn term 2017 and the Board's Governance Working Party reviewed achievement against targets mid-year and instituted action to ensure that all targets were met.
-The effectiveness of governance for 2017-18 was reviewed at a Board Meeting in September 2018 when this was self-assessed for 2017-18 as a Grade 1- Outstanding as all targets had been met.
-The Governance Improvement Plan for 2018-19 was set and action against the targets will be reviewed during the year by the Clerk to the Trustees, the Governance Working Group and the Board and the next annual self-evaluation review will take place in September 2019,
+The Board of Trustees adopted a Governance Quality Improvement Plan for 2018/19 with five areas for improvement in autumn term 2018 and the Board reviewed achievement against targets mid-year and instituted action to ensure that all targets were met.

+The effectiveness of governance for 2018 was reviewed at a Board Meeting in November 2019 when this was self-assessed for 2018/19 as a Grade 1 - Outstanding as four targets had been met and one was a continual target that was ongoing.